Updated March 3rd, 2025

 What is SMS?

-Let’s start with a simple question: what is SMS?
-And what is the difference between a text message and an SMS message?
-Well, an SMS is a text message.
-SMS was developed in the 1980s and is one of the oldest texting technologies.
-It’s also the most widely used, despite a growing number of alternate ways to communicate.
+An SMS is a text message.
+SMS (short message service) was developed in the 1980s and is one of the oldest texting technologies.
+It’s the most widely used format for texting, despite a growing number of alternate ways to communicate.

-While you might refer to a variety of different message types as simply a “text” in your daily life, the difference is that an SMS message contains only text (no pictures or videos) and is limited to 160 characters.
-For example, technically iMessages aren’t text messages, even though most people usually refer to them as such.
+While you might refer to a variety of message types as a “text” in your daily life, the difference is that an SMS message contains only text (no pictures or videos) and is limited to 160 characters. iMessages aren’t text messages, even though most people usually refer to them as such.
+Someone with iMessage turned on can still send SMS and MMS messages, but the outgoing message will appear green instead of blue.

 Frequently Asked Questions About SMS Messages